cobianzo/asim-solar-project/README.md

   When resizing Save changes to Apply changes.
-When dragging and redimensioning the rect, hide the solar panels Show in DB the data from the rectangles and solar panels Fix form back and fw.
+When dragging and redimensioning the rect, hide the solar panels Show in DB the data from the rectangles and solar panels Update the sizes of the panels.
+Make the options definitive.
+Fix form back and fw.

 # What